US: Shot that killed journalist likely fired from Israelis

 The Israeli military presented the findings as part of its own investigation in a statement that was likely to anger the Palestinian Authority, which had adamantly rejected any Israeli role in the probe and refused to share the bullet with Israeli authorities.

+The PA handed the bullet over to U.S. officials over the weekend while insisting it was still opposed to any cooperation with Israel.

-The military said that while the bullet remained in the custody of U.S. officials throughout the process, it was examined by Israeli experts in a forensic laboratory in Israel.
+The Israeli military said that while the bullet remained in the custody of U.S. officials throughout the process, it was examined by Israeli experts in a forensic laboratory in Israel.

 Lt.
 Gen. Aviv Kohavi, the army chief of staff, ordered the investigation be continued “using all available means,” the military said in a statement.
 It said any decision on whether to launch criminal investigation would only be made after the operational investigation is completed.